reside-ic/shiny-dev/README.md

 ### Private applications

 For private applications (that is, applications where the **source** is in a private repository) we need a deploy key added to the repository.
-This is easiest where the shiny server administrator has administrative privileges to the reposiotory in question as they can add the public key themselves.
+This is easiest where the shiny server administrator has administrative privileges to the repository in question as they can add the public key themselves.

 Before deployment, the administrator runs (from the shiny server)